bdeckard92/dupUT/01-Class-Content/04-Web-APIs/01-Activities/05-Local-Storage/README.md

 1. Open `index.html` in your browser.

-2. Enter data in the form field and click the Save button.
+2. Enter data in the form field and click the Sign Up button.

 3. Navigate to Google DevTool's Application tab and note that no data has been saved as a string in `localStorage`.